janfri/regtest/README.md

 If you use the git plugin (`require 'regtest/git'`) there will be two options you can set:

+* `Regtest::Git.C`
 * `Regtest::Git.git_dir`
 * `Regtest::Git.work_tree`

-which corresponds to the git parameters `--git-dir` and `--work-tree`.
-Which could be helpful if you run `regtest` from inside an other git repository than your regtest files.
+which corresponds to the git parameters `-C`, `--git-dir` and `--work-tree`.
+Which could be helpful if you run `regtest` from inside some other git repository than your regtest files.
 Have a look at the git documentation for more details.

 As said above: this should also be done in a local `.regtestrc` file.